studiozeffa/react-native-training-course/apps/news-feed-app/README.md

 # News Feed App

-The news feed app is the third app we build on the course.
-It is intended as an informal assessment to test your React Native knowledge gained throughout the course.
+The news feed app builds upon the basics introduced in the Counter app and introduces a few new concepts, including multi-screen navigation and retrieving data from an API.

 ## Wireframe